-The FDIC proposes to divide banks into two or three risk categories based on an objective formula that measures such factors as capital, non-performing loans and/or interest-rate exposure.
-All banks would continue to pay the same basic charge for insurance (i.e., 1/12 of one percent), but the FDIC would be permitted to vary the rebate among the various risk categories of banks.
-Assuming a resumption of normal rebates, this would mean that a high-risk bank would pay a net premium of 1/12 of one percent, while a well-run bank might pay on the order of 1/30 of one percent.
+All banks would continue to pay the same basic charge for insurance (i.e., 1/12 of one percent), but the FDIC would be permitted to vary the rebate between the risk categories of banks.
+Assuming a resumption of normal rebates, this would mean that a bank in the above normal risk category would pay a net premium of 1/12 of one percent, while a normal risk bank would pay less than 1/27 of one percent (it would receive a pro rata share of the rebate forfeited by the above normal risk banks).
 The FDIC's net income would not be affected.

 In addition, the FDIC proposal calls for problem banks to pay the FDIC a charge for the increased cost of supervision they require, not to exceed 1/12 of one percent.
-Thus, a problem bank's total payments to the FDIC could be 1/6 of one percent, or nearly five times the 1/30 of one percent paid by a normal-risk bank.
+Thus, a problem bank's total payments to the FDIC could be 1/6 of one percent, or roughly five times the amount paid by a normal-risk bank.